LeoWangJ/Ieyasu/README.md

 Ieyasu is a wallet can create, mint, transfer LSP7/LSP8 tokens, also provide vault for users to separate/transfer assets to protect user assets.

+Ieyasu also can grant permissions to 3rd party addresses to enable them to interact with our Universal Profile or use vault to restrict different addresses (protocols, other devices, etc..) to execute and set data on it instead of doing it directly on the Universal Profile.

 - support PC and Mobile,  beautiful UI facilitates user operation.
 - support UP extension and other EOA wallet to operation.

 # Project run
 ```